vdedios/vim-docker/README.md

 # ⌨️  VIM Docker 🐳
-Are you working in a machine and you wish you had all your vim configs?
+Are you working in a machine and you __wish you had all your vim configs__?
-Maybe trying to install all your configs from scratch?
+Maybe trying to __install all your configs from scratch__?
-👉  Skip the pain and deploy vim-docker with a single click!
-A Docker image that ports VIM and all your configs to any machine. __Currently only works on MacOS and Linux__.
+Skip the pain and deploy vim-docker with a single click!
+A __Docker image that ports VIM and all your configs to any machine__. _(Currently only works on MacOS and Linux)_.

 ## Installation
 ```./install.sh```